 1958: Little Richard had his final top 10 hit on the US pop and R&B charts with “Good Golly Miss Molly.”
 The song was from his last recording session for Specialty Records before embarking on a career in gospel music.

-1958: Two days after starting five weeks at #1 on the Cash Box chart, The Champs’ debut single “Tequila” started a five week run at the top of Billboard’s Best Sellers and Top 100 charts.
+1958: Two days after it started five weeks at #1 on the Cash Box chart, The Champs’ debut single, “Tequila,” started five weeks at the top of Billboard’s Best Sellers and Top 100 charts.
 It was the group’s only record to top the US pop and R&B charts and made it to #5 in the UK.

 1962: After establishing themselves at London’s Marquee Club, Alexis Korner’s Blues Incorporated began a weekly “Rhythm and Blues Night” at the Ealing Jazz Club in London with a lineup that included Cyril Davis, Charlie Watts, and Ian Stewart.
 The shows brought together many fans of blues and R&B music including Mick Jagger, Keith Richards, Brian Jones, Rod Stewart, Paul Jones, John Mayall, Zoot Money, and Jimmy Page, some of whom occasionally sat in on Blues Incorporated performances.
 Bands that formed as a result of the Ealing Club shows include the Rolling Stones, the Yardbirds, Small Faces, Cream, Fleetwood Mac, and Led Zeppelin.

 1964: Paul Revere and the Raiders released “Louie, Go Home.”
 A re-recorded version of the song with a guitar opening instead of a saxophone opening, was featured on their fifth studio album, Midnight Ride.